openstack/project-team-guide/doc/source/stable-branches.rst

 one or more releases in Phase III support.

-The exact length of any given stable branch life support is discussed amongst stable branch maintainers and QA/infrastructure teams at every Design Summit.
+The exact length of any given stable branch life support is discussed amongst stable branch maintainers and QA/infrastructure teams at the start of every release cycle.
 It is generally between 9 and 15 months, at which point the value of the stable branch is clearly outweighed by the cost in maintaining it in our continuous integration systems.

 Appropriate Fixes